 Many our customers use the PSPDFKit SDK as the primary way of displaying documents.
 With the new Image Documents component, the same logic can now also be used to display and annotate images.
 This improves usability, as the end user has a familiar interface, and it reduces development time because there’s less code to write — PSPDFKit now handles even more for you.

-On the platforms, we added new subclasses (
+On iOS and Android, we added new subclasses (

 PSPDFImageDocument for iOS/macOS, and